Azure/doAzureParallel/docs/40-troubleshooting.md

 ### After creating my cluster, my nodes go to a 'startTaskFailed' state.
 Why?
 The most common case for this is that there was an issue with package installation or the custom script failed to run.
 To troubleshoot this you can simply download the output logs from the node.

-The following 2 nodes failed while running the start task: tvm-769611554_1-20170912t183413z-p tvm-769611554_2-20170912t183413z-p
+Node IDs are prepended with tvm.
+Lets say that when spinning up your cluster, the following 2 nodes failed while running the start task:

+tvm-769611554_1-20170912t183413z-p
+tvm-769611554_2-20170912t183413z-p

+The following steps show how to debug this by pulling logs off of the nodes:

 ```r